 Across the Saronic Gulf (Aegina-Agistri-Poros-Hydra-Spetses)

-A Greek island only an hour away from Athens, you say?
+A Greek island near Athens, you say?
 Don’t mind if I do!
 The Greek islands that belong to the Saronic Gulf complex are in very close proximity to the Greek capital and therefore make for the ultimate short getaway and the perfect opportunity to get the feel of the Greek island vibes even if you’re on a tight schedule.

 From closest to furthest from Athens, the Saronic islands that are worth a visit are Aegina, Agistri, Poros, Hydra, and Spetses, and although they’re so close to Athens that you’d expect them to feel like an extension of the city, they’re beautiful destinations that have a lot to offer.